 Living a frugal lifestyle obviously comes with its share of benefits and downfalls.
 But if you’re doing this lifestyle correctly, the advantages definitely outweigh the disadvantages.
 Let’s take a look at the pros and cons of frugality.

 - You place value on purchases.
 All purchases that you are making add value to your life.
-As Marie Kondo says, you should treasure things that “spark joy”.
-What once was mindless spending is now turned into a deeper appreciation of the value of goods.

 - Thanks to frugal living, you get to create and follow a sound budget.
 Budgeting is the basic foundation of every financial routine.

 - It helps you achieve financial freedom.
 By living stingy, you tighten your belt and save money to get out of debts.

 - It helps you invest in your future (investment accounts, retirement investment, savings)

 - You might get misunderstood, especially if your financial decisions involve family and friends.